Skip to main page content

 Mediation

 1. The purpose of the mediation will be to achieve a mutually satisfactory resolution and may be utilized where both the complainant and respondent elect this to informally resolve the complaint and forego the initiation of a formal investigation.
-Medication involves the following process:
+Mediation involves the following process:

 1. An impartial mediator, agreeable to both parties, will be assigned by the Director, Human Resources.